Bangkit-Academy-C23-PR559/.github/profile/README.md

 <h1 align="center"> Hi!
 Welcome to StoryVerse 👋</h1>

 ## About StoryVerse
-Introducing Storyverse: Connect, Share, and Inspire through Real-Life Stories.
+Introducing StoryVerse: Connect, Share, and Inspire through Real-Life Stories.
 Addressing Indonesia's low literacy rates, Storyverse aims to increase reading interest by leveraging the popularity of personal development books.
 Through a unique human library concept, users engage in open dialogues and learn from others' experiences, fostering a culture of reading.
 Join us in transforming Indonesia's literacy landscape and unlocking the power of stories for personal growth and societal advancement.
 Together, let's build a nation of avid readers and storytellers, shaping a brighter future one story at a time.

 ## Bangkit C23-PR559 Team Members
 |         Member              | Bangkit ID |        Path        |                                             Contacts                                                  |